Tūhoe Living Building - Lake Waikaremoana, New Zealand

 Nestled in Taupo’s Hilltop suburb this high specification build features high ceilings and plenty of natural light.

 Built as a show home by Design Builders Taupo, this house is no standard build.
-Abodo’s Vulcan timber with Sioo:x finish has been used extensively to the exterior of the home, in additional to interior feature walls, even the front door.
+Abodo’s Vulcan timber with Sioo:x finish has been used extensively to the exterior of the home, in addition to interior feature walls, even the front door.

 A spacious “all weather” barbeque area, also clad and lined in Vulcan Cladding, is waiting to greet home owners looking to cook and eat outside.